Skip to main content

 • the toolchain is part of the language experience, not an optional extra

 Those rules are not cosmetic.
-They are the boundaries that keep the language, the compiler, the self-host mirror, and the docs aligned.
+They are the boundaries that keep the language, the compiler, the tooling, and the docs aligned.

 Documentation map